 - Analyze and prioritize both functional and non-functional specifications, such as performance efficiency and usability

 - Design tests using established test design techniques at all test levels for systems of small to medium complexity

 - Interpret and execute tests according to agreed test specifications and analyze and report on the results of tests independently

 - Write and communicate clear and understandable incident reports

 - Assist in the selection and implementation process of testing tools for various testing activities.

 This course is intended for all who want to gain more knowledge and acquire skills on structured testing.
 It is suitable for all that are involved in software or system testing either full-time or part-time.

 Testers who want to enhance their understanding of structured testing and as part of their test career want to acquire the ISTQB Foundation certificate.
 Users, developers and administrators involved in testing software products.
 Quality managers, project managers or project leaders requiring more knowledge of structured testing and those that are involved in defining testing standards.

 ISTQB Foundation exam

 Attendees to the course can also take the ISTQB Foundation exam.
-The exam will take place on 3rd day of the course and will consists of 40 multiple choice questions whereby 26 correct answers are required to pass the exam.
+The exam will take place on the last day of the course and will consists of 40 multiple choice questions whereby 26 correct answers are required to pass the exam.
 With more than 700.000 people certified, ISTQB is the world-wide standard for software testing certification.